mpc-bioinformatics/ProGFASTAGen/README.md

     --main_outdir < Output-Folder where all the results from the workflows should be saved >
 ```

 This is also true for the other two workflows, where instead of a FASTA-file, an SP-EMBL-file needs to be provided.
-Such a file can be downloaded from [UniProt](https://www.uniprot.org/) directly, by selecting the format `Text`.
+Such a file can be downloaded from [UniProt](https://www.uniprot.org/) directly, by selecting the format `Text` instead of the format `FASTA`.

 Here are the correpsonding calls for global-FASTA and ms2-specific-FASTA generation and identification: